greyshirtguy/propresenter-messages/README.md

 # ProPresenter 6 - Main Output, Message Sender Client
 A quick (and lazy) demo of a tool to send messages to ProPresenter6 main output.
-Basically took featherbears work with stage display messages and quckly changed the commands sent to ProPresenter to display output screen messages instead.
+I basically took featherbears hard-work with stage display messages and quckly changed the commands sent to ProPresenter to display output screen messages instead.
+(Thanks featherbear!!!)

 # Instructions
 ## Enable Remote Operation